umbraco/UmbracoDocs/Documentation/Reference/Management-v6/Models/Content.md

 	content.ExpireDate = DateTime.Now.AddDays(5);

 ###.Id
-Returns the unique `Content` Id as a `Int`, this ID is based on a Database identity field, and is therefore not safe to reference in code which are moved between different instances, use UniqueId instead.
+Returns the unique `Content` Id as a `Int`, this ID is based on a Database identity field, and is therefore not safe to reference in code which are moved between different instances, use Key instead.

 ###.Key
 Returns the `Guid` assigned to the Content during creation.
 This value is unique, and should never change, even if the content is moved between instances.